Solar-network/docs/docs/core/transactions/types/legacy-transfer.md

 | :-------: | :---: |
 |     1     |   0   |

 The transfer transaction enables a user to broadcast a transaction to the network sending SXP tokens from one SXP wallet to another.
 This transaction type provides the utility of store-of-value and value transfer.

-It also contains a special data field of 255 bytes called the vendor field, allowing raw data, code or plain text to be stored on the blockchain.
-The vendor field is public and immutable, and is also utilized in SXP SmartBridge Technology.
+All Solar transactions contain a special data field of 255 bytes called the Memo (formerly known as the vendorfield), allowing raw data, code or plain text to be stored on the blockchain.
+The Memo is public and immutable.

 | References           |                                                                                                                                                                                                                                                                                                                    |
 | :------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |